NZMSA/2016-Phase-2/Auckland/Readme.md

 ## Day 1

 Day 1 will focus on introducing the students to MSA Phase 2, talking about the assessments and assessment scenarios.
 Students will learn about the various components of Xamarin with a simple cross-platform app before diving into a comprehensive solution that will prepare them for assessments.
-On day one a basic structure of the application would have been created, and students would have been exposed to API’s, in preparation for the following days.
+On day one a basic structure of the application would have been created, and students would have been exposed to API’s.

 ## Day 2

-We will be expanding on the solution that we worked on during the first day by adding database functionality.
-This database will store information regarding the mood detected, the time the query was made and other relevant information which can be viewed later.
-Day two will focus on adding a user interface to the backend as well.
+Day 2 involves creating a basic bot using the Microsoft Bot Framework, making API calls to form an end-to-end solution

 ## Day 3

-The third and final day will be focussed on the advanced features that are required for the assessment.
-These features will include analytical information gathering, offline synchronisation, and added security using Facebook authentication.
+The third and final day will consist of expanding on the solution that we worked on during the first day by adding database functionality.
+This database will store information regarding the mood detected, the time the query was made and other relevant information which can be viewed later.